bro0ks12/esx_AdvancedCartel/README.md

-# esx_mafia
+# esx_AdvancedCartel
-A mafia job for ESX with Ox_Inventory and Ox_Target integrations
+A performant and flexible cartel job for ESX framework with Ox_Inventory and Ox_Target integrations

+Performance increased (0.00ms)